cloudmesh/cloudmesh-cloud/docs/_sources/mongo.md.txt

 $ cm4 admin mongo status
 ```

-The database will be started on teh port as specified in `~/.cloudmesh/cloudmesh4.yaml`
+The database will be started on the port as specified in `~/.cloudmesh/cloudmesh4.yaml`

-Additional values can be specivied or are available to locate the downloads.
+Additional values can be specified or are available to locate the downloads.

 ```
     mongo: